All Episodes

 This is not a personal anecdote, but I think it's helpful to understand how difficult history is to penetrate.

-People can't agree, I mean, they couldn't agree whether there were weapons of mass destruction in Iraq, which of course they turned out not to be.
+I mean, they couldn't agree whether there were weapons of mass destruction in Iraq, which of course they turned out not to be.

-That people can't even agree on the origins of World War One or the origins of World War II, uh, World War II was a worldwide fight against communism as a whole.
+People can't even agree on the origins of World War I or the origins of World War II.

-And so there's a lot of uh disagreement.
+And so there's a lot of disagreement.

-So I'm also not saying that everything that I'm gonna say is any kind of final answer, because we weren't there, it wasn't filmed, uh people have every motive to lie about history because it controls resources in the present, and uh records are destroyed, and and so on.
+People have every motive to lie about history because it controls resources in the present and records are destroyed and so on.

 And of course, a lot of people died.